KristianLyng/varnishfoo/chapter-4.rst

 More on return-statements
 -------------------------

-A central mechanism of VCL is the return-statement, some times referred to as a terminating statement.
+A central mechanism of VCL is the return-statement, sometimes referred to as a terminating statement.
 It is important to understand just what this means.